tutek1/DTLabs/07_Animation&Physics/lab07.md

 The `BlendTree` editor should now be open, with a single `Output` node.
 You can navigate this space by holding the middle-mouse button and dragging.

 #### What is a `BlendTree`?
 A `BlendTree` is a special node that allows us to blend different animations based on the values of parameters (0.0–1.0), which can be set in code.
-The functionality is best shown by an example.
+An example best shows the functionality.
 Let's create a `BlendTree` for our player character.

 #### Filling out the `BlendTree`
 Please **recreate** the setup seen in the picture below.